zuiderkwast/aadeque/README.md

 An array deque is a dynamic array with fast insertion and deletion in both ends.

 It can be used much like a dynamic array and as a FIFO queue.
 It is implemented as a circular buffer that grows and shrinks automatically.
-This is developed as part of the runtime for a language I'm working on.
+A contiguous area of memory is used for one array deque (for offset, length, capacity and the contents itself).
+It is developed as part of the runtime for a language I'm working on.

 The implementation consists of a single `.h` file of standard C code.
 It compiles cleanly with `-Wall -pedantic`.
 All functions are small and declared